-Sheku began learning the cello at the age of six with Sarah Huson-Whyte and then studied with Ben Davies at the Junior Department of the Royal Academy of Music where he held the ABRSM Junior Scholarship.
-In September 2017, he started a full-time degree course at the Royal Academy, studying with Hannah Roberts.
+Sheku is currently a full-time ABRSM Scholarship student at the Royal Academy of Music, studying with Hannah Roberts.
+He began learning the cello at the age of six with Sarah Huson-Whyte and then studied with Ben Davies at the Junior Department of the Royal Academy of Music where he held the ABRSM Junior Scholarship.
 He has received masterclass tuition from Guy Johnston, Robert Max, Alexander Baillie, Steven Doane, Rafael Wallfisch, Jo Cole, Melissa Phelps and Julian Lloyd Webber and in July 2017, participated in the Verbier Festival Academy in masterclasses with Frans Helmerson and Miklos Perenyi.
-A keen chamber musician, Sheku performs regularly as a member of the Kanneh-Mason Trio with sister, Isata and brother, Braimah.
+A keen chamber musician, Sheku performs with his sister, Isata and brother, Braimah, as a member of the Kanneh-Mason Trio.

 T: +44 (0) 20 7957 5894

 Click HERE to watch Sheku’s music video for Hallelujah BBC Young Musician 2016 winner Sheku Kanneh-Mason has unveiled his debut EP following his mesmerising performance at the EE British Academy Film Awards last night – which was televised to millions around the...

 EMM cellist, Sheku Kanneh-Mason, became the first black winner of the BBC Young Musician competition in 2016.
 Sheku has six musically gifted siblings and this film explores their extraordinary talents and issues of diversity in classical music.
 The documentary,...